adubois/qubes-app-linux-yubikey/README.md

 Qubes Yubikey personalisation
 -----------------------------

-Please refer to the ykpers module personalization module. it is recommended that the AES key you select is generated from a random source you trust.
+Please refer to the ykpers module documentation. it is recommended that the AES key you select is generated from a random source you trust.

 Qubes Yubikey front-end configuration
 -------------------------------------

-The USB port you will use to connect the Yubikey is configured to point to an input device.
+The USB port you will use to connect the Yubikey is mapped to an input device.
 In order to easily identify it:
 - Insert the Yubikey in the port you will use in the future to authenticate and
   type:
   $ /usr/local/bin/ykinput.sh

-And follow the instructions displayed on the screen to configure the Qubes Yubikey front-end..
+Then follow the instructions displayed on the screen to configure the Qubes Yubikey front-end..

 Qubes Yubikey back-end configuration
 ------------------------------------

-TODO
+No configuration required.

 Qubes Yubikey PAM Module Configuration
 --------------------------------------

 You will need to configure the Qubes Yubikey PAM module for the xscreensaver programs.
 In /etc/pam.d/, edit xscreensaver by adding the following line as the first line: auth sufficient pam_qubes_yubikey.so pwd=mypassword aeskey=1234567890ABCDEF1234567890ABCDEF

 To prevent from locking yourself out, You may want to try first to play with